Tau Tridents at Accelerator Neutrino Facilities: Tau Identification from Tridents at DUNE nutau Event Identification

-In Fig.~\ref{fig:RMiss_1tau}, we show the $R^T_{\rm Miss}$ distributions for the $\mu\tau$ trident with incoherent (left) and coherent (right) contributions in blue for two benchmark average neutrino energies derived from their event distributions (see Fig.~\ref{fig:event_dist} in Appendix~\ref{sec:dist}).
-Here we consider the hadronic decays of tau, due to their larger branching ratio (65\%), compared to the leptonic decays (17\%--18\%).
-We have simulated the hadronic tau decays using {\tt PYTHIA 8.3}~\cite{Bierlich:2022pfr}.
-For comparison, we show the dominant background from $\nu_\mu$ CC extracted from the works of Aurisano-Rajaolisoa-Razafinime-Sousa (ARRS)~\cite{TautagAdam, nutautalk, neutrinotalk,SnowmassTalk}, which used the {\tt GENIE} event generator~\cite{Andreopoulos:2009rq}.
-We also have generated the same background using the {\tt NuWro} event generator~\cite{Golan:2012rfa}.
-Although the {\tt GENIE} and {\tt NuWro} distributions differ by $\sim$20\%, they both shrink at larger $R^T_{\rm Miss}$ where most of the signal is.
-While not a full analysis, this serves to illustrate the point that discriminators like $R^T_{\rm Miss}$ could mitigate the large $\nu_\mu$ CC background, enhance the signal-to-background ratio, and thus potentially allow us to observe the handful of tau trident events at DUNE ND.
-A detailed experimental feasibility study is left as future work.
+In Fig.~\ref{fig:RMiss_1tau}, we show the $R^T_{\rm Miss}$ distributions for the $\mu\tau$ trident with incoherent (left) and coherent (right) contributions in blue for two benchmark average neutrino energies derived from their event distributions (Fig.~\ref{fig:event_dist} in Appendix~\ref{app:dist}).
+Here we consider the hadronic decays of tau, due to their larger branching ratio (65\%), compared to the leptonic decays (35\%).
+We have simulated the hadronic tau decays using {\tt PYTHIA 8.3}~\cite{Bierlich:2022pfr} and subsequently boosted them to our trident frame.
+For comparison, we show the dominant background from $\nu_\mu$ CC extracted from the works of Refs.~\cite{TautagAdam, nutautalk, neutrinotalk,SnowmassTalk}, which used the official {\tt GENIE/GEANT4}-based DUNE simulation~\cite{Andreopoulos:2009rq,GEANT4:2002zbu,GEANT_physicsmanual}.
+We also have generated the same background using the {\tt NuWro} event generator~\cite{Golan:2012rfa}. {To account for detector effects, we smeared the 3-momenta and polar angles of particles as follows.
+For coherent scattering off argon, we smear $p^T_\text{Miss}$ by $10\%$ on each component.
+For incoherent scattering, $p^T_\text{Miss}$ is inferred instead from the visible outgoing particles (we treat neutrons as invisible).
+We assume a 2\% (10\%) energy and $2^\circ$ ($10^\circ$) angular smearing for muons (other particles). }

-For completeness, we also present the tau trident event rates for MINOS/MINOS+, T2K INGRID and FASER$\nu$/FASER$\nu$2 in Appendix~\ref{app:exp}.